Shio kombu is the thin strips of seasoned, dried kelp. It has been enjoyed on top of rice for centuries in Japan.

 Shio Kombu 1 packet

-◎ No box or packaging included for single-bag purchases.
+◎ No box or wrapping provided for single-bag purchases.

 Usage |